miraisolutions/xlconnect/cran-comments.md

 # Resubmission
 This is a resubmission.
 In this version I have:

+* made sure running examples clean up produced files
-* removed temporary debug code
+* (previously) removed temporary debug code
 * (previously) extended the installation process to check for the presence of required JAR files, and to download these if missing.